cpchalk/gpcheckx/README.md

 repeating the process of firstly running script1 followed by running script2 one or more times.

-# minimising time and memory
+# Minimising time and memory

 The gpcheckx operation can be divided into three parts:-